mepp/autochimp/readme.txt

 = How do I make suggestions or report bugs for this plugin? =

 Just go to <http://www.wandererllc.com/company/plugins/autochimp/> and follow the instructions.

+== Changelog ==

+= 0.8 =

+* Users can now create mail campaigns from posts when publishing a new post.
+* Added additional UI to support basic preferences for creating campaigns from posts.

+= 0.6 =

+* Add, update, and delete users in your mailing list as your site's users change.
+This synchronization is one-way:  from site to mailing list.
+* Basic UI for keeping a mailing list in sync with your site's users.

+== Upgrade Notice ==

+= 0.8 =
+This version adds the ability to create campaigns from blog posts.

+== Acknowledgements ==

+There are many people who have suggested features for AutoChimp.
+Special consideration needs to be made to the following people who had an active role in contributing by providing a detailed design, monetary sponsorship, or offering to test and provide useful feedback:

+1) Anton Alksnin at [Forex Alert](http://www.forex-alert.net "Forex Alert") for supporting the "blog post to campaign" feature.

 == License ==